Library Search or Search Plus – What’s the difference?

 Your search history lists your previous searches.
 Click the search terms to rerun a search.
 Click the RSS icon to set up an RSS feed to alert you when relevant new items are added to the catalogue.

-Your Reading history
+Your Borrowing history

 Your lists shows your saved lists.
 Select Share to email the list to yourself or a friend.